arvidn/libtorrent/docs/manual.rst

 The ``userdata`` parameter is optional and will be passed on to the extension constructor functions, if any (see `add_extension()`_).

-If ``seed_mode`` is set to true, libtorrent will assume that all files are present for this torrent and that they all match the hashes in the torrent file.
-Each time a peer requests to download a block, the piece is verified against the hash, unless it has been verified already.
-If a hash fails, the torrent will automatically leave the seed mode and recheck all the files.
-The use case for this mode is if a torrent is created and seeded, or if the user already know that the files are complete, this is a way to avoid the initial file checks, and significantly reduce the startup time.

-Setting ``seed_mode`` on a torrent without metadata (a .torrent file) is a no-op and will be ignored.

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.